Shashi Kiran Shetty: Early life and education

 Shetty was born on 7 June 1957 in Bantwal, a small town in Dakshina Kannada district, Karnataka, India.
 He pursued his bachelor's degree in commerce from Shri Venkatramana Swamy College.
 Later, in 1978 he moved to Mumbai for employment.

 Career

 Starting his career in the logistics industry in 1978 with Intermodal Transport and Trading Systems Private Limited, he subsequently moved to Forbes Gokak.
 At 25, he established his first business venture, Trans India Freight Services Pvt.
 Ltd.

 In 1994, Shetty started Allcargo Logistics Limited which commenced operations in 1994.

-Experienced in the logistics sector, Shetty guided Allcargo’s entry into verticals that include Container Freight Stations in 2003, contract logistics in 2016, and logistics parks in 2018.
+Experienced in the logistics sector, Shetty guided Allcargo's entry into verticals that included Container Freight Stations in 2003, contract logistics in 2016, and logistics parks in 2018.
 In 2005, he steered the acquisition of global non-vessel operating common carrier ECU-Line (now ECU Worldwide).
 Several other mergers and acquisitions Shetty steered over the past decade which includes Gati Limited in 2020 and Nordicon in 2021.

-Shetty has been appointed by the Ministry of Education (India), as the Chairman of the Society and Board of Governors at National Institute of Industrial Engineering (NITIE), Mumbai, for a tenure of four years starting November 2020.
+Shetty is the chairman of the Board of Governance of IIM Mumbai (after NITIE became IIM Mumbai).